kentcdodds/typing-for-kids/README.md

 # Typing for kids

-A little app I made for my kids for Christmas :)
+A little app Kent C. Dodds made for his kids for Christmas :)

+I then updated it for my kid because... well, open source awesomeness, that's why :-D